 Because credit unions exist not for profit but to serve their members, credit unions behave in ways banks don’t

 .
 For example, credit unions make small loans to consumers that many financials would consider “unprofitable” – loans for $1,000, $500, or even less.
 They’ll also open savings accounts for smaller amounts, and generally look for ways to avoid imposing fees.
 Because they aren’t focused on profit-making, credit unions also spend time with members to encourage savings and financial responsibility.
-Collectively, credit unions offer consumer education as well as more than 500,000 hours of free financial counseling
+Collectively last year, credit unions offered consumer education as well as more than 678,000 hours of free financial counseling

-to their members annually.
+to their members.
 Credit unions also have a greater presence in Wisconsin schools than any other type of financial institution, sponsoring more than 100 student-run, in-school branches, "reality fairs," and other support

 How to Join